guopei/PAIRS/README.md

 # PAIRS

-This repositaty contains our code and trained models for our WACV 2019 paper: "Aligned to the Object, not to the Image: A Unified Pose-aligned Representation for Fine-grained Recognition".
-The code contains three parts: 1. pose estimation network, 2. patch feature extractors, and 3. classification network.
+This repositaty contains the code and trained models for our WACV 2019 paper: "Aligned to the Object, not to the Image: A Unified Pose-aligned Representation for Fine-grained Recognition".
+It contains three major parts: 1. pose estimation network, 2. patch feature extractors, and 3. classification network.
 The later two parts are in the process of final cleaning and will be available soon.

 ## Pose Estimation Network